jaehyunjoo/IBP_Linear_Gaussian_Latent_Factor_Model/README.md

 ```

 This demo is based on a simulated data set consisting of 6x6 images in Griffiths and Ghahramani (2011).

-The default setting: utilize 100 6x6 images, 1000 MCMC iterations with an upperbound K = 6.
+Default setting: utilize 100 6x6 images, 1000 MCMC iterations with an upperbound K = 6.

+Resuting outputs will be saved in a separate folder and visualized using [David Andrzejewski's code](https://github.com/davidandrzej/PyIBP/blob/master/example/scaledimage.py).